 Georgia might be called the Peach State, but here in South Carolina, we grow way more peaches and salute the beautiful fruit with a celebration at the home of the most famous peach of all, the Peachoid in Gaffney.
 Celebrate peaches at the South Carolina Peach Festival, which starts off with dessert and live music followed by a road race, dog show, beauty pageant and tractor pull.
 The festival also features a new Talent Night and the always spectacular, SC Peach Festival Parade.

 Beaufort Water Festival celebrates the river and ocean that define the area's culture, food and daily life.
 Kids and adults alike will enjoy water activities, a Lowcountry Supper and nightly concerts during this weeklong celebration.

 The next-most Southern food on the festival menu is shrimp, and you will find that at the May River Shrimp Festival.
 Watch how the pros "head" shrimp, then enjoy their work with cocktail sauce or over grits.
 There's tons of local food, crafts and live music.

 Most festivals in South Carolina celebrate our homegrown food and nothing says summer in the South like watermelon.
-The Pageland Watermelon Festival brings together so many Southernisms, you’ll think you’re in a movie.
-There’s a beauty pageant, with contestants vying for the title of Watermelon World Queen; a seed-spitting contest; a watermelon-eating contest (with some pretty strict rules, mind you) as well as a parade, a car show, food vendors, music and a rodeo.
+The Pageland Watermelon Festival brings together so many Southernisms, you'll think you're in a movie.
+There's a beauty pageant, with contestants vying for the title of Watermelon World Queen, a seed-spitting contest, a watermelon-eating contest (with some pretty strict rules, mind you), as well as a parade, car show, food vendors, music and rodeo.